Non-solvable groups whose character degree graph has a cut-vertex. II: Introduction

 As already mentioned, the even-characteristic case is treated in \cite{DPS3}, and it covers the remaining case (f) of \cite[Theorem~A]{DPSS} together with \cite[Theorem~B]{DPSS}.
 As regards the ``only if" part of the above theorem, the main difference from the situation treated in \cite{DPSS} is that here the subgroup \(K\) need not be minimal normal in $G$.
 In fact, \(K\) can be isomorphic to \(\SL{t^a}\), or even, it is possible to have a non-trivial normal subgroup \(L\) of \(G\) such that \(K/L\cong\SL{t^a}\).
 Much of the work carried out in this paper consists in showing that such a subgroup $L$ is minimal normal in $G$, and in controlling the (conjugation) action of $K/L$ on~$L$.
 To this end, two results concerning orbit properties in certain actions of \(\SL{t^a}\) (Theorem~\ref{TipoIeIIPieni}, that should be compared with Lemma~3.10 of \cite{DPSS}, and Theorem~\ref{TipoIeII}) turn out to be crucial in our analysis; these might be of interest on their own.

 To conclude, we point out that the structure of the groups appearing in the Main Theorem (as well as of the corresponding graphs), quite surprisingly, does not fall too far from the structure of the finite non-solvable groups whose degree graph has two connected components (see Theorem~\ref{LewisWhite}).
 We will comment on this fact in Remark~\ref{comparison}.
+At any rate, the graphs related to the groups of the Main Theorem are displayed in Table~\ref{c}.
+In the following discussion, every group is tacitly assumed to be a finite group.